backmuscles/JGallus17/README.md

 - 👀 I’m interested in gaming, chickens, art and game production!
 - 🌱 I’m currently learning GDevelop5!
 - 💞️ I’m looking to collaborate on ... some games i suppose
-- 📫 How to reach me ... on discord
+- 📫 How to reach me ... on discord @LukeGaius

 <!---
 JGallus17/JGallus17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.